Gooru/ln-dap/README.md

 This package is home for whole application.
 It contains only one class named AppRunner.
 AppRunner is main class for this binary.

+### Adding a new DEP
+- Define the name in JSON config for key "deps.to.deploy"
+- Provide detailed configuration under key named "deps.config" with the name as defined above.
+Note that instances ideally should be one per partition and should be derived from topic definition
+- Provide specific appender in logback-dap.xml to enable separate logging for this dep
+- Create a new package under org.gooru.dep for the new dep
+- Define a kafka consumer class by inheriting KafkaConsumerTemplate and provide implementation for abstract methods
+- Define a processor for processing of the record

 ### Build

 The build uses gradle 4.4.
 Best way is to use the gradlew binary (on windows OS gradlew.bat) to do the build.